alextahan/cse15l-lab-reports/lab-report-4-week-8.md

 For the third code snippet (labeled `testlab3` in the output), the actual output included a large amount of text from the file, instead of `https://ucsd-cse15l-w22.github.io/`.

 In order to account for new lines, this would likely be a small change of searching for `\n\n` (a line break) within the brackets or parentheses.
+This would be similar to how the code checks for a space or period in the link.

 ---